DToxS/Sequence-Alignment/README.md

 # Alignment

-This is the source code written in Bash shell script and Python programming language, for aligning mRNA sequence fragments to the human mRNA RefSeq reference library by Burrows-Wheeler Alignment (BWA) software and counting the number of uniquely aligned sequences tagged with unique molecular identifiers (UMIs) for each sample.
+These *Bash* shell scripts call *STAR* to align mRNA-sequencing data files in the *FASTQ* format to the UCSC human genome reference library (hg38).